llmet/milvus-standalone/README.md

 # Milvus: Standalone

-Basic deploment files for standalone milvus implementation.
+This repo contains deploment files for a milvus-standalone deployment onto openshift.

 The milvus service resouce maps external port 80 to port 19530.